ComputeAI/computeAI-integrations/README.md

 ## Notes

-When deploying on AWS instances, it is essential to properly configure the Instance Metadata Service (IMDS) settings.
-Specifically, ensure that IMDSv2 is set to "optional" rather than "required."
-This configuration is crucial because queries attempting to access Amazon S3 services may fail if IMDSv2 is enforced as mandatory.
+We currently do not support IMDSv2.
+As a result, when configuring AWS instances, it's crucial to set IMDSv2 as "optional."
+This ensures that the application can access Amazon S3 services without issues.
+We are aware of the importance and benefits of IMDSv2 and are actively working to update our application for compatibility.
+Until then, please ensure that your AWS instance metadata settings are appropriately configured (as shown below).

 <img width="663" alt="Screenshot 2024-03-07 at 2 18 18 PM" src="https://github.com/ComputeAI/computeAI-integrations/assets/76465839/eff0f0e6-f46b-4d05-aeef-3706d565b0c0">